mongodb/specifications/source/index-management/index-management.rst

 that fits the language the driver is for.
 An exception is made for drivers implementing the index view API.

+In MongoDB 4.4, the ``ns`` field was removed from the index specifications returned from the ``listIndexes`` command.

+- For drivers that report those index specifications in the form of documents or dictionaries, no special handling is necessary, but any documentation of the contents of the documents/dictionaries MUST indicate that the ``ns`` field will no longer be present in MongoDB 4.4+.
+If the contents of the documents/dictionaries are undocumented, then no special mention of the ``ns`` field is necessary.
+- For drivers that report those index specifications in the form of statically defined models, the driver MUST manually populate the ``ns`` field of the models with the appropriate namespace if the server does not report it in the ``listIndexes`` command response.
+The ``ns`` field is not required to be a part of the models, however.

 Getting Index Names
 -------------------